July 15, 2019

 WHERE TO START

-Just as an architect approaches the building of a new skyscraper — with a vision and then the creation of a plan from that vision.
-Creating a vision for your location may be the single most important step in the process.
+Just as an architect approaches the building of a new skyscraper — with a vision and then the creation of a plan from that vision, creating a vision for your location may be the single most important step in the process.
 Knowing what you want your establishment to be and then drawing up an official document that conveys this is essential to your success.

 BUILDING YOUR FOUNDATION

 Not too long ago, Gary Richards completed a major renovation of his center, Stardust Lanes in Saginaw, MI, and had this to say about the process: “As an existing bowling facility, our mission was pretty clear for the future — change or die.
-Through research and observation of other existing renovations, the development of a plan for the future was created and then implemented.
-A written mission statement was later developed just prior to opening the new, renovated facility, and after we could clearly see how we wanted to serve our new guests and treat our team members.”
+Through research and observation of existing renovations, a plan for the future was developed and subsequently implemented.

 ASKING THE RIGHT QUESTIONS